Celebrating Ten Years of Innovative Care for TBI Patients

 Dr. James Kelly: There are several that come to mind.
 At the very highest level, this is the first freestanding building dedicated to this purpose.
 And for a patient and family member as well as researchers and clinicians, that really is an important feature.
 It's not a clinic in a building with many other clinics, it's actually a dedicated place for these individuals.
-And then when you see it, you recognize that it's different than the other ordinary places you might see on a medical campus.
-And then, when you enter the building, there is a sense of elegance and calming, a peacefulness, that was deliberately designed into it.
+And then when you see it, you recognize that it's different than the other places you might see on a medical campus.
+When you enter the building, there is a sense of elegance and calming, a peacefulness, that was deliberately designed into it.
 That is immediately obvious to those who come to it.

 BC: I think one of the most rewarding statements that we heard was from a patient, who said, "When I walk into this building, I feel cared for."
 That has stayed with our team and with me ever since.
 It just makes what we do so much more rewarding, knowing that there's a mission behind it.

 Kelly: That's exactly right, and many people said that in one fashion or another: somebody's taking me seriously; because this is a really serious place.
 These are people who have a complex combination of bodily pain, cognitive impairments, dysfunction in their jobs and their memories, their sleep and their relationships, and the emotional impacts that come with these challenges.
 You can't go to five different clinics and make the progress needed.
 But you can go to NICoE and have everything addressed at once.